-Reselling is a form of dropshipping, where companies source products and materials from a variety of suppliers and make them available to consumers in one place.
+Reselling is essentially a form of dropshipping, where companies source products and materials from a variety of suppliers and make them available to consumers via an online store.
 This business model makes it easier for the average consumer to find and purchase products.

-Resellers also often add some sort of value-add in terms of the customer experience.
-Buying directly from a supplier isn’t necessarily easy and often requires minimum purchase quantities.
-Resellers can sell individual units to customers (at a markup), as well as create a branded customer experience.
+Many resellers also provide a value-add for the customer experience.
+For instance, buying directly from a supplier isn’t necessarily easy, and often requires minimum purchase quantities.
+By contrast, resellers can sell items individually to customers (at a markup), as well as create a branded customer experience.
 Those elements may be as simple as in-depth product descriptions and reviews, a customer loyalty program, and customer support.

 Reselling is also a viable business pursuit for people who like and have success with marketing.

-Because product reselling is a common type of dropshipping, it can be difficult to attract customers.
-If you can come up with effective marketing strategies, you’re more likely to have success with this type of dropshipping.
+Because product reselling is a common type of dropshipping, it can be difficult to attract customers when you’re starting out as a reseller.
+If you can plan and execute effective marketing strategies, your reselling business is more likely to achieve success.

 Straight product reselling is great for someone who has specific expertise or knowledge of an industry or demographic.
 For example, someone who knows about animal behavior could create a dropshipping business around the different toys that are best suited for pets.